fwanalwenge/dsc-phase-3-project-v2-3/README.md

 Having identified the Decision Tree and Random Forest as the two best-performing models, we proceeded to fine-tune their hyperparameters using grid search.
 This optimization not only enhanced model performance but also mitigated the risk of overfitting, ensuring more reliable predictions.

 ## Evaluation
-- From the above model we concluded that decison tree is the best model for be used by Syriatel in predicting customer churn due to its good perfomance.
+- From the above model we concluded that decison tree is the best model for be used by SyriaTel in predicting customer churn due to its good perfomance.
 - To futher check on the model perfomance we checked drew ROC curve to check for ROC accuracy and area under the curve.
 Here we found the roc score for logistic regression, decision tree and random forest classifier as `0.83, 0.88` and `0.91` respectively.
-- After hyperparameter tuning we picked decision tree classifier is indeed the best model for predicting customer churn in Seriatel since its accuracy imrproved after tuning with gridsearch.
+- After hyperparameter tuning we picked decision tree classifier is indeed the best model for predicting customer churn in SyriaTel since its accuracy imrproved after tuning with gridsearch.
 - Random forest is a good model too but its too complex, time consuming, expensive and in this case overfitted after grid search tuning.

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/c35b99a4-e521-4e7c-909b-e9452a6c516f)

 ## Conclusion and Recommendation
-- Decision tree classifier is the best model to be used by Syriatel company
+- Decision tree classifier is the best model to be used by SyriaTel company
-- From this analysis Syriatel company will be able to achieve :
+- From this analysis SyriaTel company will be able to achieve :
 1. Precise Customer Churn Prediction: The model's high accuracy ensures the effective identification of customers at risk of churning.
-This capability empowers Seriatel to take proactive steps to retain these customers, potentially reducing attrition and associated costs.
+This capability empowers SyriaTel to take proactive steps to retain these customers, potentially reducing attrition and associated costs.

-2. Cost-Efficient Strategies: With accurate churn prediction, Seriatel can strategically allocate resources for targeted retention efforts, such as personalized offers, loyalty programs, and improved customer service, specifically for at-risk customers.
+2. Cost-Efficient Strategies: With accurate churn prediction, SyriaTel can strategically allocate resources for targeted retention efforts, such as personalized offers, loyalty programs, and improved customer service, specifically for at-risk customers.
 This targeted approach can lead to cost savings compared to deploying retention strategies across the entire customer base.

 3. Enhanced Customer Retention: Accurate churn prediction enables the company to implement proactive measures to retain valuable customers.
-By addressing customer concerns, resolving issues, and providing incentives before churn occurs, Seriatel has the opportunity to maintain a loyal customer base, potentially increasing customer satisfaction and loyalty.
+By addressing customer concerns, resolving issues, and providing incentives before churn occurs, SyriaTel has the opportunity to maintain a loyal customer base, potentially increasing customer satisfaction and loyalty.

 4. Informed Business Strategy: Accurate churn prediction offers insights into customer behavior and patterns, enabling the company to better understand the factors contributing to churn.
 This information informs data-driven business decisions, including product or service enhancements, improvements in the customer experience, and targeted marketing campaigns.
 These strategies are designed to reduce churn and enhance customer retention.

+## Next Steps
+- Investigate Alternative Algorithms: Explore different machine learning algorithms to enhance churn prediction accuracy.
+- Augment Data Collection: Gather additional data to boost the accuracy of churn prediction models.
+- Ongoing Model Assessment and Refinement: Continuously evaluate model performance, fine-tune parameters, and maintain models to ensure their accuracy and effectiveness in predicting customer churn.